wqking/eventpp/doc/anydata.md

 });
 ```

-I would not recommend it.
-It is really bad idea because then your code is coupled with `eventpp` tightly.
+This is really bad design because then your code is coupled with `eventpp` tightly.
 I highly recommend you not to do so.
 But if you do want to do it, here are the `AnyData` member functions which helps you to use it.

 #### get